chriswier/csc530indexer/code/README.txt

 End-user facing programs and scripts:
 -----------------------------
 initial-populate.py - takes in a filename with a list of URLs one-per line.
-Populates into the SQLite database as rank 1 URLs. crawl-rank-process.py - takes in a rank number.
+Populates into the database as rank 1 URLs. crawl-rank-process.py - takes in a rank number.
 Starts the crawling process for unprocessed/uncrawled sites at the given rank. crawl-rank-process-threaded.py - identical to crawl-rank-process.py but threaded for faster crawling; used to start the crawling  process for unprocessed/uncrawled sites at the given rank. index-rank.py - takes in a rank number.
 Indexes all unindexed sites at the given rank to Apache Solr.